oktadev/native-java-examples/README.md

 Run `okta login` and open the resulting URL in your browser.
 Go to the **Applications** section and select the application you created with the CLI.
 Edit its General Settings and add **Implicit (Hybrid)** as an allowed grant type, with access token enabled.
 Click **Save** and copy the client ID for the next step.

 Now, navigate to the [OpenID Connect Debugger website](https://oidcdebugger.com/).
 Fill in your client ID, and use `https://{yourOktaDomain}/oauth2/default/v1/authorize` for the Authorize URI.
 The state field must be filled but can contain any characters.
-Select **token for the response type**.
+Select **token** for the response type.
 Click **Send Request** to continue.

 Once you have an access token, set it as a `TOKEN` environment variable in a terminal window.